Countly/countly-sdk-documentation/android/current.md

 <pre><code>CountlyConfig config = (<span>new </span>CountlyConfig(appC, <span>COUNTLY_APP_KEY</span>, <span>COUNTLY_SERVER_URL</span>));<br>config.setLoggingEnabled(<span>true</span>);</code></pre>
 <h2>Device ID</h2>
 <p>
-  <span style="font-weight:400">All tracked information is tied to a "device ID".
+  <span style="font-weight: 400;">All tracked information is tied to a "device ID".
 A device ID is a unique identifier for your users.</span>
 </p>
 <p>
-  <span style="font-weight:400">One of the first things you'll need to decide is which device ID generation strategy to use.
+  <span style="font-weight: 400;">One of the first things you'll need to decide is which device ID generation strategy to use.
 There are several options defined below:</span>
 </p>
 <p>
-  <span style="font-weight:400">The easiest method is letting the Countly SDK seamlessly handle the device ID on its own.
+  <span style="font-weight: 400;">The easiest method is letting the Countly SDK seamlessly handle the device ID on its own.
 You may then use the following calls.
 It will use the default strategy, which currently is OpenUDID (don't forget to finish setting up OpenUDID as described below).</span>
 </p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>Countly.sharedInstance().init(config);</code></pre>
 <p>
-  <span style="font-weight:400">You may specify the device ID by yourself if you have one (it has to be unique for each device).
+  <span style="font-weight: 400;">You may specify the device ID by yourself if you have one (it has to be unique for each device).
 It may be an email or some other internal ID used by your other systems.</span>
 </p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>config.setDeviceId("YOUR_DEVICE_ID");<br>Countly.sharedInstance().init(config);</code></pre>
 <p>
-  <span style="font-weight:400">You may rely on the Google Advertising ID for device ID generation.</span>
+  <span style="font-weight: 400;">You may rely on the Google Advertising ID for device ID generation.</span>
 </p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>config.setIdMode(DeviceId.Type.ADVERTISING_ID);<br>Countly.sharedInstance().init(config);</code></pre>
 <p>
-  <span style="font-weight:400">In regard to the Google Advertising ID, please ensure you have Google Play services 4.0+ included in your project.
+  <span style="font-weight: 400;">In regard to the Google Advertising ID, please ensure you have Google Play services 4.0+ included in your project.
 Also, note that the Advertising ID silently falls back to OpenUDID in case it fails to get the Advertising ID when Google Play services are not available on a device.</span>
 </p>
 <p>You may also explicitly use OpenUDID:</p>
 <pre><code class="java">CountlyConfig config = (new CountlyConfig(appC, COUNTLY_APP_KEY, COUNTLY_SERVER_URL));<br>config.setIdMode(DeviceId.Type.OPEN_UDID);<br>Countly.sharedInstance().init(config);</code></pre>
 <h2>Adding callbacks</h2>
 <p>
-  After the&nbsp;<code>Countly.sharedInstance().init(...)</code><span style="font-weight:400">call, you'll need to add the following calls to all your activities:</span>
+  After the&nbsp;<code>Countly.sharedInstance().init(...)</code><span style="font-weight: 400;">call, you'll need to add the following calls to all your activities:</span>
 </p>
 <ul>
   <li>